christianalfoni/jflux/README.md

 });
 ```
 ##### What it does
 When rendering a component to a target it will check that target for any previous renders.
 If it finds the same component type already rendered it will update that component if the properties passed to the component has changed.
 If a different component is being rendered, it will remove the previous component and add the new one.
-If any other components has been rendered within target, they will also be removed by jFramework.
+If any other components has been rendered within target, they will also be removed by jFlux.
 If no components registered on the target it will of course just render.

-####<a name="jframework-run">$$.run()</a>
+####<a name="jflux-run">$$.run()</a>
 Normally you do not need to run this method.
 It will run automatically on page load.
 If you have configured `autoRoute:false`, or use [requirejs](), you will ned to run the method.
 It triggers the router and handling of url changes and components.
 ```javascript
 $$.route('/', function () {});